If you’re not skilled at this, you’re going to fall behind.

 Or as something else.

-And that’s true for any job.
+And that is true for any job.

-People judge you by the words you use.
-And how you use them.
+People judge you by the words you use and how you use them.

-However, there’s another characteristic of our planet that is easy to overlook, might also be considered unfair, and yet remains very important.
+Naturally, I believe people living in English-speaking countries should be well versed in English, and hopefully, that makes sense.
+However, there’s another characteristic of our planet that is easy to overlook, might also be considered unfair, and yet remains important.

-The vast majority of the internet is in English.
+A large amount of the internet is in English.

 Fair or not, it is what it is, and most of it is in English.